griffinht/griffinht.com/src/blog/unpublished/new/dockertoguix/guixfordockerimages.md

 todo compare blogs which go through the above process?

+Enough of Dockerize - let's Guixify all the things!

 # Guix time

 ## Introduction to Guix as a package manager

 Rewinding to our original problem, we want a way to install the Python modules `chevron`, `markdown`, and `yaml`, but we don't want to use `pip`.

 Starting with `chevron`, I wonder who packages this already?
 [Repology](https://repology.org/project/python:chevron/versions) shows there are a variety of non PyPI repositories with the Python module `chevron`.
 Guix is on that list!
-We also could have queried Guix's official library of packages directly with `guix search`.
+We also could have queried Guix's official library of packages (channel todo) directly with `guix search`.

 ```bash
 $ guix search python markdown